One of the most important things for families to consider when buying or adopting a husky is, are huskies good with kids and young children?

 Always ensure your husky gets enough exercise

 Huskies have high energy levels and need lots of exercise, attention and mental stimulation every day.
 Without enough exercise, your husky will gain weight and vent pent-up energy, so be sure to take them for plenty of long walks and runs.
+It’s worth investing in some husky chew toys, too.

 Make sure your child doesn’t ever tease or goad your husky dog